-Martin took us off down the unopened paths, informing us along the way of the plans for fences, scrub, reed beds etc. Along the way we managed to find 2 Green Sandpiper, had some wonderful views of Oystercatchers as they flew by and got to watch a couple of yellow faced Redpolls as they fed greedily on willow (I think) pollen.
+Martin took us off down the unopened paths; informing us along the way of the plans for fences, scrub, reed beds etc. Along the way we managed to find 2 Green Sandpiper.
+Had some wonderful views of Oystercatchers as they flew by.
+And got to watch a couple of yellow faced Redpolls as they fed greedily on willow pollen.

 The Eastern hide has a great view out over the largest lake, and will, hopefully, be a great spot to sit and watch the small islands that often have terns and waders visit in summer.

-Eventually after both Ted and Martin had left I was sat back in the main hide (with yet another birder, seems the reserve is getting popular now!), little new appeared but I was able to spend some time studying the stunning Lapwing in more detail, the different hues of green, purple and even blue of their iridescent plumage looking superb in teh spring sunshine.
+Eventually after both Ted and Martin had left I was sat back in the main hide (with yet another birder, seems the reserve is getting popular now!).
+Little new appeared but I was able to spend some time studying the stunning Lapwing in more detail.
+The different hues of green, purple and even blue of their iridescent plumage looking superb in the spring sunshine.

 Yup, today was a day I was glad to be alive.